Detroit Pistons to host ‘Big Sean Night’ at Little Caesars Arena

 The Detroit Pistons will celebrate the Detroit rapper by hosting a “Big Sean Night” during the Tuesday, March 25 game against the San Antonio Spurs at Little Caesars Arena.

-The festivities, which start at 7 p.m., will include Big Sean-themed activations in the councourse and during the game, as well as special merch like Big Sean jerseys for sale.
+The festivities, which start at 7 p.m., will include Big Sean-themed activations in the concourse and during the game, as well as special merch like Big Sean jerseys for sale.

 There will even be a limited-edition Big Sean bobblehead made for the occasion, available to fans who purchase a special charitable package that includes a ticket to the game.
 Proceeds from the ticket package will benefit the Detroit Pistons Foundation as well as the Boys & Girls Club of Southeastern Michigan via the Sean Anderson Foundation.